Mandana Dayani

-Mandana Rivka Dayani (born 1982) is an Iranian-American attorney, businesswoman, brand expert, and media executive.
-In 2018, she created I Am a Voter, a nonpartisan organization aimed at educating and mobilizing voters, in partnership with CAA.
+Mandana Rivka Dayani (born 1982) is an Iranian-American businesswoman, media executive, and attorney.
+In 2018, she co-founded "I Am a Voter," a nonpartisan organization aimed at educating and mobilizing voters, in partnership with Creative Artists Agency.
 From 2021 to 2022, she served as the president of Archewell, the media and philanthropic company founded by Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
-Since the Gaza war started in October 2023, Dayani has made frequent media appearances to speak on antisemitism and started The Calanet Foundation to support Jewish communities and students, with projects including Our Campus United and One Mitzvah a Day.
-In 2025, President Joe Biden appointed her to the United States Holocaust Memorial Council board of trustees.
+Since the Gaza war started in October 2023, Dayani has made frequent media appearances to speak on antisemitism.

-She is a regular contributor on Morning Joe on MSNBC and an investor.

 Early life and education

-Dayani was born into a Persian Jewish family who had attempted to leave Iran since the 1979 Iranian revolution.
-They obtained a travel visa to go to Italy in 1987, and were granted asylum as religious refugees in the United States with the help of Jewish American nonprofit HIAS.
+Dayani was born in Iran during the Iraq-Iran war into a Persian Jewish family who had attempted to leave Iran since the 1979 Iranian revolution.
+They obtained a travel visa to go to Italy in 1987.
+They were granted asylum as religious refugees in the United States with the help of Jewish American nonprofit HIAS, and when she was five years old she and her family moved to Queens, New York, where her father worked as a shoe salesman; they eventually moved to Los Angeles.
+Her father owned a wholesale distributor of children's clothing in Los Angeles.

 Dayani attended the University of Southern California, where she received her bachelor's degree and went on to earn her Juris Doctor from the USC Gould School of Law.